pauldambra/blog_source/README.md

 My super-good awesome-fun blog

-Uses github pages flavour of Jekyll with guard and live-reload added in for local dev
+Uses Github actions for CI so that I can use Jekyll and plugins.

+Livereload is built-in to Jekyll 3.7+ so no longer uses guard

 ## to run:

-`BUNDLE_ENV=dev bundle install && BUNDLE_ENV=dev bundle exec guard`

-NB gems necessary for running locally wih guard are only installed when `BUNDLE_ENV='dev`
+`bundle install && jekyll serve --livereload`

 ## Manual Spell checking runs